 - online group discussions, group assignments, group projects;

-In addition to learning how your course will work, pay attention to the way your teachers and peers interact, and how much interaction you’ll be getting from the faculty and other students during your course.
+In addition to learning how your course will work, pay attention to how your teachers and peers interact and how much interaction you’ll be getting from the faculty and other students during your course.

-If your course has no live interaction with faculty, make sure that students have a way to communicate with each other through forums and other discussion boards.
+If your course has no live interaction with faculty, ensure students can communicate with each other through forums and other discussion boards.